 The OpenTelemetry Collector provides an integration with MySQL to ingest metrics.
 Metrics from the status and innoDB tables are sent to the Collector’s MySQL receiver.
-From there, the metrics are processed and exported to Lightstep Observability.
+From there, the metrics are processed and exported to Cloud Observability.

 To complete the integration, you will: